Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 > † not documented, but Fastly support say that `vcl_hash` executes at the edge.

+### UPDATE 2019.11.08

+Fastly's documentation is incorrect: `vcl_pass` does not run on the cluster-shield node and it will actually cause clustering behaviour to break.

+The official Fastly response was:

-**UPDATE** (2019.11.07): Fastly's documentation is incorrect. `vcl_pass` does not run on the cluster-shield node and it will actually cause clustering behaviour to break (officially the response was "if you pass in recv, you're saying no to cache lookup, and no to request collapsing, so there's no reason to cluster the request" followed by "big sigh, ok, I'm filing an issue" when pointed to their documentation).
-It would seem that you definitely _can_ end up in `vcl_pass` on a cluster-shield node, but it's harder to do, you would have to `return(pass)` from either `vcl_hit` or `vcl_miss`.
+> "if you pass in recv, you're saying no to cache lookup, and no to request collapsing, so there's no reason to cluster the request"

+This was then followed with a...

+> "big sigh, ok, I'm filing an issue"

+...when pointed to their documentation, which was _incorrectly_ suggesting that `vcl_pass` only executes on the cluster-shield.

+You definitely _can_ end up in `vcl_pass` on a cluster-shield node, but admittedly it happens less frequently because you would have to `return(pass)` from either `vcl_hit` or `vcl_miss` (and that's not a typical state change flow for most people).

 ### Terminology